lockadi8/rsazure-openai-toolkit/README.md

 ```

 This is the fastest way to explore real usage examples and start integrating Azure OpenAI with minimal setup.
 ___

-## Features

-- ✅ Modular and easy to extend
-- ✅ Retry mechanism with exponential backoff
-- ✅ Accepts OpenAI-compatible parameters
-- ✅ Ready for production use
-- ✅ Comes with an intuitive CLI (`rschat`) for direct terminal interaction
-- ✅ Includes CLI assistant (`rschat-tools`) for onboarding and automation
-___

-## Requirements

-- Python 3.9+
-- Azure OpenAI resource and deployment
-___

-## License

-This project is open-sourced and available to everyone under the [MIT License](LICENSE).
-___

 ### 🚨 Possible Issues